 Could you be an education mental health practitioner?

 As part of the development of mental health support teams, new education mental health practitioners (EMHPs) will work across education and healthcare settings to provide early intervention mental health support for children and young people in schools and colleges.
 These new roles support the Government's priority of increasing access to and availability of mental health and wellbeing support for children and young people.
-The first intake of training proved very successful.
+The first intakes of training proved very successful.

 The year-long course

 Successful candidates are being offered a 12 month full-time education programme through a combination of study at university and supervised practice learning experience, gaining knowledge and understanding across both education and mental health services.

 Trainees will be supervised and supported to gain the necessary skills and abilities to deliver high-quality, evidence-based early interventions for children and young people experiencing mental health problems within their educational setting, and referring on to specialist support as necessary.

 The training will be funded at the equivalent of Agenda for Change Band 4 and candidates will gain academic credit at postgraduate level.
 Once they've successfully completed the training, they'll be: